sangiloum/travel/localinfo/index.md

 </script>

 - IBS
   - IBS, Main Entrance <span class="mi">1</span>: The entrance pass can be picked up at the reception in the main lobby.
 You may need a photo ID to pick up the pass.
-  - IBS Guesthouse / Dormitory <span class="mi">2</span>
+Since the reception is located in the Building B (Theory Building) already, after passing through the security gate using the entrance pass, go straight until you see the elevator on the right, next to the cafeteria.
+Take the elevator to the 3rd floor.
+Discrete Mathematics Group and Extremal Combinatorics and Probabaility Group are located on the left side of the elevator, right above the reception and the main entrance.
+  The eduroam Wi-Fi is available.
+If you don't have the eduroam account, please contact your host to get the guest Wi-Fi account.
+  - IBS Guesthouse / Dormitory <span class="mi">2</span> You will need to find the key code in the email instruction in order to enter the building.
+There is no front desk or reception here.
+In the emergency, please go to the reception at the main building <span class="mi">1</span>; the security guard will be there for 24 hours.
+Wi-Fi is available for free.
 - Hotels
   - Onoma Hotel (오노마호텔) <span class="mi">4</span>, I-Hotel (아이호텔) <span class="mi">15</span>, ICC Hotel (ICC호텔) <span class="mi">8</span>, Lotte City Hotel (롯데시티호텔) <span class="mi">10</span>, Gaon Residence Hotel (가온레지던스호텔) <span class="mi">19</span>
 - Groceries: Open every day.